 Jessica Schramm for Parachute

 Buying your first home is one of the most exciting things you will ever do.
 Unfortunately, moving may also be one of the most stressful things, too.
 Loss of sleep, headaches, exhaustion, irritability, weakened immune system – they’re all commonly experienced, even if you’re moving into your dream house.
-May is the biggest moving month of the year, so we asked our team to share their tips on orchestrating a pitch perfect move – from planning to packing and their most candid advice.
+Summer is the biggest moving season of the year, so we asked our team to share their tips on orchestrating a pitch perfect move – from planning to packing and their most candid advice.

 On preparing for the move: